Realiserad/fish-ai/README.md

 language = Swedish
 ```

-This will only work well if the LLM you are using has been trained on a dataset
+This will only work well if the language model you are using has been trained
-with the chosen language.
+on a dataset with the chosen language.

 ### Number of completions

-To change the number of completions suggested by the LLM when pressing
+To change the number of completions suggested by the language model when
-**Ctrl + Space**, set the `completions` option.
-The default value is `5`.
+pressing **Ctrl + Space**, set the `completions` option.
+The default value
+is `5`.

 Here is an example of how you can increase the number of completions to `10`: